 - Get in a comfortable position (sitting, lying down on your back). - Tighten your abdominal muscles by pulling them in and up (or "sucking in"). - Make a strong "shhhh" sound.
 This will activate your deep lower abdominal muscles. - Notice how this feels.
 You should feel your belly button pull inward and upward, your lower back flatten, and a "lightening" in your pelvic floor area as your abdominal muscles lift up the weight of your internal organs. - Hold for a count of 5 to 10 seconds.
-Repeat 10 times. - Do this exercise during the day.
-Use it while doing any activity that stresses your abdominal muscles (for example, lifting your baby or getting out of bed).
+Repeat 10 times. - Do this exercise throughout the day.
+Use it while doing any activity that stresses your abdominal muscles (like getting out of bed).
 Think of it as your body's natural brace or "corset" to support you during your recovery.